upn3xt/chrono/journal/ISSUES.md

 This is related and way better title for the last 2 points.
 I've been making changes and updates to now use the `$ AKA inter` to activate a new ast node called InterpolatedString.
 Will work on it and make it a thing.

+## String interpolation(the first odd case)

+String interpolation turned out to be more simpler than I thought.
+However, with the current lexer and tokens, theres a case for strings in the interpolation.
+Since the symbols
+`"` are trimmed the content within it is also removed.
+Also it finds EOF early and one of the symbols `}` disappears.
+The solution for this would be to only assign the string value to a variable and then let it unwrapp.

+But other types suchs as integers have no problem with that and now all that's left is make the llvm generate the code.